 But enough of things childlike and YA.
 Next time, let us ask why people dislike chick lit, romance novels, and strong female leads.

 - “About once every hundred years some wisacre gets up and tries to banish the fairy tale.”
-C. S. Lewis, “On Three Ways of Writing for Children,” Of Other Words: Essays and Stories, ed.
+C. S. Lewis, “On Three Ways of Writing for Children,” Of Other Worlds: Essays and Stories, ed.
 Walter Hooper (New York: Harvest/Harcourt, Brace, Jovanovich, 1966), pp. 22-34 (here: 25).

 - Lewis uses the term “juveniles” (in quotations) as a term for a category of fantasy stories (Lewis, “On Three Ways of Writing for Children,” 28).